-The Writing Portfolio focuses on four different paragraph writing skills: Topic/Closing Sentences, focusing on Incorporating specific evidence and connecting that evidence with claims.
-Students will use MLA parenthetical citations.
-Each paragraph will focus on one literary skill (i.e. characterization, setting, symbolism and theme) and one writing skill.
+The Writing Portfolio focuses on four different paragraph writing skills: Topic/Closing Sentences, Incorporating Evidence, Using Transition Words/Phrases in Writing, and Sentence Variety.
+Each paragraph will focus on one literary skill (i.e. characterization, setting, theme, and symbolism) and one writing skill.

-Maior Assessment: Novel Unit Performance Assessment Project
+Major Assessment: Novel Unit Performance Assessment Project

 Students will demonstrate their understanding of a universal theme present in the class novel.
 Within this theme, students will then create a presentation that tracks the connection between the theme and three characters from the novel.
-Students will then connect the theme to their own lives and connect it to one or more outside sources.
+Students will then connect the theme to their own lives and connect it to an outside source.